-August 24, 1814, had been one of the darkest days in the war with Great Britain.
+August 24, 1814, when British troops invaded Washington, D.C., and set fire to the Capitol and other public buildings, had been one of the darkest days in the war with Great Britain.
 By September, however, the marauding British forces had withdrawn and President James Madison had called Congress into emergency session at the Patent Office.
 On October 11, after addressing other pressing business, the Senate turned to the election of a new secretary to help manage the chaos.
-Samuel Otis, secretary from the first session in April 1789, had died of natural causes six months earlier.
-As the first person to serve as Secretary and as an incumbent of that office for a quarter century, Otis had firmly stamped the position with his own style and personality.
-But the seventy-three-year-old Otis had also made a few enemies in recent years among senators who had begun to question his competence and efficiency.
+Samuel Otis, who had been secretary since the first session of Congress in April 1789, had died of natural causes six months earlier.
+As the first person to serve as secretary and as an incumbent of that office for a quarter century, Otis had firmly stamped the position with his own style and personality.
+But the 73-year-old Otis had also made a few enemies in recent years among senators who had begun to question his competence and efficiency.

 The October 1814 election for his successor proved to be a contentious affair.
-More than twenty individuals expressed interest in the job and the Senate actively considered nine of them.
-After ten ballots, former New Hampshire Senator Charles Cutts gained the position with a bare majority of sixteen of the thirty-one votes cast.
+More than 20 individuals expressed interest in the job and the Senate actively considered nine of them.
+After 10 ballots, former New Hampshire senator Charles Cutts gained the position with a bare majority of 16 of the 31 votes cast.

 Born in Portsmouth, New Hampshire, Charles Cutts graduated from Harvard College in 1789—the year the Senate first convened.
 Choosing not to follow his father's career as a shipbuilder, Cutts studied to be a lawyer and was admitted to his state's bar in 1795.
 He practiced law for seven years and won election to the New Hampshire house of representatives, where he served from 1803 to 1810.
 In common with Samuel Otis, Cutts served several terms as speaker of his state's house of representatives.